-Saxton’s Home Bakery’s preparation and baking take place in my home kitchen, in Sheffield, with its domestic single oven.
-Baking days mean the secondment of much of the kitchen, whilst sacks of flour and other ingredients have their own cool, dry storage area in the converted cellar.
-The bakery exists to offer the local community the type of bread I enjoy and gain a great deal of satisfaction from baking; and it will continue to develop as interest and demand grows.
+Saxton’s Home Bakery’s preparation and baking took place in my home kitchen, in Sheffield, with its domestic single oven.
+Baking days meant the secondment of much of the kitchen, whilst sacks of flour and other ingredients had their own cool, dry storage area in the converted cellar.
+The bakery existed to offer the local community the type of bread I enjoy and gain a great deal of satisfaction from baking.

-Over recent years I’ve enjoyed working at my baking to gain confidence in the bread I bake, its quality and consistency.
-I’ve been helped immeasurably by Carrie Winger and her great courses at the Allendale Bakery in Northumberland, and also Tom Herbert from Hobbs House Bakery in Gloucestershire.
+In the years since that first course, I enjoyed working at my baking to gain confidence in the bread I baked, its quality and consistency.
+I was helped immeasurably by Carrie Winger and her great courses at the Allendale Bakery in Northumberland, and also Tom Herbert from Hobbs House Bakery in Gloucestershire.
 Emmanuel Hadjiandreou’s patisserie course at the School of Artisan Food at Welbeck Nottinghamshire was an inspiration for the sweeter side of my baking, and special thanks are deserved by Mat McCarthy at the Welbeck Bakehouse for helping me to absorb so much practical baking experience on my visit there.

 In addition I have to credit the River Cottage Handbook on bread by Daniel Stevens, The Handmade Loaf by Dan Lepard, and How To Make Bread by Emmanuel Hadjiandreou as being key references for my ‘homework’ and practice.